cadieu/twolayer/README.rst

 This code will learn the firstlayer basis functions and the phase transformation components and the amplitude components.
 It runs on 8x8 image patches, so you will not be able to see too much structure in the second layer functions. run_20.m works for 20x20 image patches.

+Note that you do not need to compile any C/mex functions in the subdirectories for the twolayer code to run.

 .. figure:: https://redwood.berkeley.edu/cadieu/pubs/figures/firstlayer_20.png
    :scale: 30 %
    :alt: learned firstlayer functions